-VMmark V2 Benchmark
+VMmark V3 Benchmark

-VMmark V2 is not a new benchmark in the actual sense.
+VMmark V3 is not a new benchmark in the actual sense.
 It is in fact a framework that consolidates already established benchmarks, as workloads in order to simulate the load of a virtualized consolidated server environment.
-Three proven benchmarks, which cover the application scenarios mail server, Web 2.0, and ecommerce were integrated in VMmark V2.
+Two proven benchmarks, which cover the application scenarios Scalable web system and ecommerce were integrated in VMmark V3.

 Application scenario Load tool # VMs

-Mail server LoadGen 1

-Web 2.0 Olio client 2
+Scalable web system Weathervane 14

-E-commerce DVD Store 2 client 4
+E-commerce system DVD Store 3 client 4

-Standby server (IdleVMTest) 1
+Standby system 1

-Each of the three application scenarios is assigned to a total of seven dedicated virtual machines.
-Then add to these an eighth VM called the "standby server".
-These eight VMs form a "tile".
+Each of the two application scenarios is assigned to a total of eighteen dedicated virtual machines.
+Then add to these a nineteenth VM called the "standby server".
+These nineteen VMs form a "tile".
 Because of the performance capability of the underlying server hardware, it is usually necessary to have started several identical tiles in parallel as part of a measurement in order to achieve a maximum overall performance.

-A new feature of VMmark V2 is an infrastructure component, which is present once for every two hosts.
-It measures the efficiency levels of data center consolidation through VM Cloning and Deployment, vMotion and Storage vMotion.
+A feature of VMmark V3 is an infrastructure component, which is present once for every two hosts.
+It measures the efficiency levels of data center consolidation through VM Cloning and Deployment, vMotion, Storage vMotion and XvMotion.
 The Load Balancing capacity of the data center is also used (DRS, Distributed Resource Scheduler).

-VMmark V2 requires external load generators: exactly one physical or virtual client system per tile.
+VMmark V3 requires external load generators: exactly one virtual client system per tile.
 Load generators and the individual hosts of the "system under test" are connected via a suitable number of networks.
-Also integrated in the network is the necessary data center component (VMware vSphereCenter).
+Also integrated in the network is the necessary data center component (VMware vCenter).